Generosity is considered a good thing. Milking generosity is not. Yet some characters do it anyway.

 - The John Larroquette Show: John wins an electric car.
 He charges it at home, where he gets free electricity included in his rent.
 His landlord complains and cuts him off, so John starts charging it at the bus station where he works.

-- In the Blackadder christmas special, everyone takes advantage of Ebenezer Blackadder, the only nice member of the Blackadder family tree.
+- In the Blackadder Christmas special, everyone takes advantage of Ebenezer Blackadder, the only nice member of the wretched Blackadder family tree.